lukasmartinelli/osm-simple-features/README.md

 ## Phase 0

-In phase 0 we machine generate a JSON schema trying to capture all keys with a wiki page and values from taginfo.
+In phase 0 we generate a JSON schema trying to capture all keys with a wiki page and values from taginfo.
+This version of the schema is generated using code and is meant to be an initial catch all layer documenting which keys are available to us.
-If a key seems to have prevalent tags we start assuming we assign enum types to those keys.

 ## Phase 1

-In phase 1 we curate the full on layer tagging schema and actively add or remove certain properties from the schema.
+In phase 1 we remove tags that are import specific or hyperlocal from the full on layer tagging schema.

+Phase 1 should contain a single layer full property schema supporting all tags that are then dispensed into layers in Phase 2.

 ## Phase 2